-Fail Annunciation Detected: Failure that does not cause a false trip or prevent the safety function but does cause loss of an automatic diagnostic or false diagnostic indication.
+Fail Annunciation Detected: Failure that does not cause a false trip or prevent the safety function but does cause loss of an automatic diagnostic and is detected by another diagnostic.

 Fail No Effect: Failure of a component that is part of the safety function but that has no effect on the safety function.